ericaezhou/Assemble_AI/README.md

 Researchers with higher similarity scores appear first in your recommendations.

+## Features

+### 1:1 Messaging
+- Click "Connect" on any researcher's profile to start a conversation
+- Auto-generated intro messages based on common interests
+- View all your connections in the "Connections" tab
+- Resume conversations anytime

+### Smart Introductions
+When you connect with someone for the first time, the system automatically generates a friendly intro message highlighting your common research interests, eliminating the need for awkward ice-breaking!

 ## Future Enhancements

-- Natural language search for finding participants
+- Natural language search for finding participants (AI-powered intro messages)
 - Advanced filtering options
-- Messaging system between researchers
+- Group chat functionality
+- Real-time notifications
 - Profile photos and attachments
 - Export connections to contact list
-- Real-time chat functionality
 - Conference schedule and session management

 ## License